hero

 • Bloated abdomen: a clear sign, but not always easy to discern, especially in muscular dogs or those with thick fur.

-• Difficulty breathing: with a muffled pulse.
+• Breathing difficulties: with a muffled pulse.

 • Attempts to vomit unsuccessfully: there will usually be little to no stomach content since the stomach is blocked.